BUILDING THE INFRASTRUCTURE

 What We Build

-We make robot behavior reliable in shared human environments.
+We build the systems that make robot behavior reliable in shared human environments.

 Lily is a proving ground, not the business.
-She exists to surface the edge cases that quietly kill autonomy, and convert them into platform capabilities.
+She exists to surface the edge cases that quietly kill autonomy, and turn them into platform capabilities.

 Field Notes